DCtheTall/hands-on-machine-learning/README.md

 - Visualizing different feature maps in the Inception model.
 - Google's DeepDream algorithm.

+#### `Inception.ipynb`

+- Preparing data for the Inception v3 model.
+- Downloading the pretrained Inception v3 model.
+- Defining the Inception v3 model graph with TensorFlow.
+- Restoring the model parameters for a TensorFlow model.
+- Labeling images with the Inception v3 and TensorFlow.
+- Implementing data augmentation for image data using `numpy`.
+- Creating a model graph with pretrained lower layers from the Inception v3 model.
+- Training the higher layers of the new model for a different classification task.

+#### `MNIST.ipynb`

+- Implementing an augmented version of LeNet-5 using TensorFlow.
+- Training a CNN to classify the MNIST dataset with over 99% accuracy.

 ## Papers Cited

 ### Artificial Neural Networks